skip to content

 Begin winter semester - October each year

-Application deadline mid-July each year - documents for the VDP examination should be submitted to uni-assist by June, 30 at the latest.
-You are advised to apply early (applications can be submitted from April each year).
+Application deadline the deadline for applications is mid-July each year - documents for the VPD examination should be submitted to uni-assist by June, 30 at the latest.
+It is advised to submit them earlier however.

 Degree MA Digital and Computational Archaeology